tejasvi/deepFWI/README.md

-    -min-data False                     Use small amount of data for sanity check -case-study False                   Limit the analysis to Australian region (inference only) -clip-fwi False                     Limit the analysis to the data points with 0.5 < fwi < 60 (inference only) -model unet_tapered_multi           Model to use: unet, exp0_m, unet_lite, unet_tapered, exp1_m, unet_tapered_multi -out exp2                           Output data for training: fwi_global, exp0, exp1, exp2 -forecast-dir /path/to/forecast     Directory containing forecast data
+    -min-data False                     Use small amount of data for sanity check -case-study False                   Limit the analysis to Australian region (inference only) -clip-fwi False                     Limit the analysis to the data points with 0.5 < fwi < 60 (inference only) -test-set /path/to/pickled/list     Load test-set filenames from specified file instead of random split -model unet_tapered_multi           Model to use: unet, exp0_m, unet_lite, unet_tapered, exp1_m, unet_tapered_multi -out exp2                           Output data for training: fwi_global, exp0, exp1, exp2 -forecast-dir /path/to/forecast     Directory containing forecast data